Skip to main content

 2. From the Volumes tab, select Backup Settings.

-3. From the Backup Settings page, click More icon for the system and select Advanced Settings.
+3. From the Backup Settings page, select the More icon for the system and select Configure advanced settings > System settings to view system settings and Configure advanced settings > Provider settings to view provider settings.

-Note that some options are unavailable based on the version of ONTAP on the source cluster, and based on the cloud provider destination where the backups reside.
+Note that some options are unavailable based on the version of ONTAP on the source cluster and the cloud provider destination where the backups reside.

 Change the network bandwidth available to upload backups to object storage